 Q. What is the value of the Top 10 List?

 The Top 10 list is both a marketing tool and an independent, but subjective measuring stick, of the top teams over the entire league.
-Since there are no inter-conference games, the CIS Top 10 Polls are a way of assessing the relative equality in teams from different conferences.
+Since there are no inter-conference games, the USPORTS Top 10 Polls are a way of assessing the relative equality in teams from different conferences.